- Understanding Chronic Kidney Disease

 - Find ways to care for your wellbeing—it’s important take good care of yourself while dealing with feelings of depression or anxiety and figuring out what helps you cope.
 That may mean talking things out with a loved one, taking a walk, or focusing only on the present.

-Making the shift to working from home
+Making the shift to working hybrid or from home

 If you’re used to working at your place of business and you’re now working at home, the change can take some getting used to.
 Working while on dialysis can require planning in normal circumstances—and, now that you’re at home, your routine might need to change.
 Here are a few ideas for adjusting to a new work situation: